 United Way is committed to supporting Keys residents affected by COVID-19.

 United Way of Collier and the Keys (UWCK) is leading efforts to respond to COVID-19 in Monroe County.
-In addition to immediate relief in the first weeks and months, we are carefully planning for a long-term response to the pandemic’s effects in the Keys, with up to $100,000 earmarked accordingly.
+In addition to immediate relief in the first weeks and months, we are carefully planning for a long-term response to the pandemic’s effects in the Keys.

 Even before the pandemic, 37% of Monroe County individuals and families were not able to make ends meet, due to high costs of living and circumstances beyond their control, despite often juggling multiple jobs.
 Due to business closures and a disruption to our tourism-based economy, these Asset-Limited, Income-Constrained, Employed (or ALICE) residents, already living paycheck to paycheck, are sinking further into financial instability.
 Thousands of families continue to rely on our work even as businesses resume operations.